‘Last Week Tonight’ Host John Oliver Sees Russian Scandal As ‘Stupid Watergate’

 Recently, the administration also proudly gave birth to the so-called era of “alternative facts.”

-Last Week Tonight won an Emmy in 2016 for Outstanding Variety Series, becoming the first show since 1997 to win the award for a series not hosted by one of the trio of David Letterman, Jon Stewart or Stephen Colbert.
+Last Week Tonight won an Emmy in 2016 for Outstanding Variety Series, becoming the first show since 1997 to win the award for a series not hosted by one of the trio of David Letterman, Jon Stewart, or Stephen Colbert.

 Oliver has also won three Emmys for his writing on the Daily Show.